Helmuth-von-Moltke/m450/projektarbeit/test-project/documentation.md

 - A CI/CD pipeline was set up using **GitHub Actions**.
 - The pipeline runs automatically on:
   - Pushes to the `main` branch.
-  - Pull Requests targeting the `main` branch.
+  - Pull Requests into the `main` branch.

 ### Pipeline Steps
 1. Fetches the latest code from the repository.
-2. Sets up Node.js to run Angular tests.
+2. Sets up Node.js.
-3. Runs `npm install` to install project dependencies.
+3. Runs `npm install` to install dependencies.
-4. Executes `ng test` in headless mode to check all test cases.
+4. Executes `ng test` in headless mode.
-5. Builds the app in production mode.
+5. Builds the app.

 ### Execution
-- The pipeline is triggered by every commit or pull request.
+- The pipeline is triggered by commit / pull request.
-- Tests run automatically to ensure the application is working properly.
+- Tests run automatically.

 ---